(c) 2024 PillSync.com

 12.1 Mechanism of Action

 Primary Hyperlipidemia: Colesevelam hydrochloride, the active pharmaceutical ingredient in colesevelam hydrochloride tablets, is a non-absorbed, lipid-lowering polymer that binds bile acids in the intestine, impeding their reabsorption.
-As the bile acid pool becomes depleted, the hepatic enzyme, cholesterol 7-Ξ±-hydroxylase, is upregulated, which increases the conversion of cholesterol to bile acids.
+As the bile acid pool becomes depleted, the hepatic enzyme, cholesterol 7-α-hydroxylase, is upregulated, which increases the conversion of cholesterol to bile acids.
 This causes an increased demand for cholesterol in the liver cells, resulting in the dual effect of increasing transcription and activity of the cholesterol biosynthetic enzyme, HMG-CoA reductase, and increasing the number of hepatic LDL receptors.
 These compensatory effects result in increased clearance of LDL-C from the blood, resulting in decreased serum LDL-C levels.
 Serum TG levels may increase or remain unchanged.

 12.2 Pharmacodynamics

 A maximum therapeutic response to the lipid-lowering effects of colesevelam hydrochloride was achieved within 2 weeks and was maintained during long-term therapy.
+In the diabetes clinical studies, a therapeutic response to colesevelam hydrochloride, as reflected by a reduction in HbA1c, was initially noted following 4 to 6 weeks of treatment and reached maximal or near-maximal effect after 12 to 18 weeks of treatment.

 12.3 Pharmacokinetics